sashi789/ETL-Postgres-SQL/README.md

 - **Username:** `sa`
 - **Password:** `MssqlP@ssword1`

 You can use tools like DBeaver, Azure Data Studio, or psql/sqlcmd to connect and inspect the data.
+I've used DBeaver.

 ## Code Overview